Hi, I’m Namrata Mukhija

 I was awarded the Microsoft Experiences+Devices India Leadership Award 2020 across 2500+ employees for generating energy in the team, demonstrating ”All for One, One for All” mindset, and championing diversity and inclusion.

-I actively work and volunteer for non-profits working towards closing the gender gap across industries - Women in AI where I lead the Women in AI NY and NJ, USA (previously India) chapter, Thousand Eyes On Me where I work as the Program Director.
+I actively work and volunteer for non-profits working towards closing the gender gap across industries - Women in AI where I used to lead the Women in AI India chapter and a contributor at EAAMO Bridges [Living Labs with Practioners] (https://bridges.eaamo.org/working_groups/conversations-with-practitioners/) group.
 If you have an idea that could help reduce the gender gap, please reach out to me!

 Featured Projects